 He also serves on the Advisory Committee to The Dick Thornburgh Forum for Law and Public Policy at the University of Pittsburgh.
 The Forum offers various educational programs and promotes the use of the Thornburgh Archives as a research and teaching tool for faculty and students from any university.

 Stafford serves on the “Implementation Committee” of Power of 32, a regional visioning initiative that led to a series of recommendations for the future quality of life and economy of the four state, 32 county region in which Carnegie Mellon resides.
+He is co-chair with Dr. Esther Barazzone, President of Chatham University, of a committee to make recommendations to the Mayor of Pittsburgh and Allegheny County Executive on the governance of the Allegheny County Sanitary Sewer Authority (ALCOSAN).
+He serves on the Natural Gas Advisory Committee of the Pennsylvania Department of Conservation and Natural Resources.
 Stafford is also currently involved with several organizations related to food, environment and agriculture.

 He has served on a variety of public and non-profit boards and commissions including the Flight 93 National Memorial Task Force, the Independent Regulatory Review Commission of Pennsylvania; the Commission on Financing Higher Education in Pennsylvania; the Pennsylvania Public Television Network; Three Rivers Shakespeare Festival; Regional Industrial Development Corporation; and Pittsburgh Cultural Trust.